Million900o/file-storage-node/README.md

 Not very useful since it adds delay and would require code to be built around it, and at that point just use normal storage.

 Make contributions if you want.
+If you have any questions or such, just make an issue, or contact me.

 ---